 - no cost sharing information; and

-- no discussion surrounding restricting or limiting
+- no discussion surrounding restricting or limiting supply.

 Egg Farmers of Australia Board of Directors and Staff must provide a Declaration of Interests before each AGM meeting.
 Should a significant change in interests occur through the year, an amendment to the Declaration of Interests is required to be made.